 Conclusion

 You now have PHP 8.4 configured with property hooks, asymmetric visibility, and HTML5 DOM support on your Debian system.
-Moving forward, consider setting up Composer for dependency management, configuring phpMyAdmin for database administration, or securing your web server with Let’s Encrypt certificates.
+Moving forward, consider setting up Composer for dependency management, configuring phpMyAdmin for database administration, containerizing your application with Docker, or securing your web server with Let’s Encrypt certificates for Nginx or Apache.